thorehusfeldt/problem_package_format_copy/docs/source/format.rst

     and the default aggregation mode of of `data/secret` adds these values.
     In effect, the submission score will be the *number of passed test cases*.

-Subtasks
+Scored Subtasks
     A *scored subtask problem* consists of :math:`k` subtasks (typically restrictions on the full task).
     A submission that passes  test cases in subtask :math:`i` receives :math:`s_i` points.
     For instance, subtask 1 gives 23 points.
-    To that end, organise the test data by placing :math:`k` test groups directly in `data/secret` like this;
+    To that end, organise the test data by placing :math:`k` test groups below in `data/secret` like this;

     .. code-block:: text